Juniper/py-junos-eznc/README.md

 [![PyPI version](https://badge.fury.io/py/junos-eznc.png)](http://badge.fury.io/py/junos-eznc)
 [![Build Status](https://travis-ci.org/jeremyschulman/py-junos-eznc.png)](https://travis-ci.org/jeremyschulman/py-junos-eznc)

-The repo is under active development on release 0.0.3.
+The repo is under active development.
 If you take a clone, you are getting the latest, and perhaps not entirely stable code.

 ## ABOUT